Polylogarithm: Integral representations

 Any of the following integral representations furnishes the analytic continuation of the polylogarithm beyond the circle of convergence |z| = 1 of the defining power series.

 The polylogarithm can be expressed in terms of the integral of the Bose–Einstein distribution:

 This converges for Re(s) > 0 and all z except for z real and ≥ 1.
-The polylogarithm in this context is sometimes referred to as a Bose integral but more commonly as a Bose–Einstein integral.Bose integral is result of multiplication between Gamma function and Zeta function.
+The polylogarithm in this context is sometimes referred to as a Bose integral but more commonly as a Bose–Einstein integral (Dingle 1957a, Dingle, Arndt & Roy 1957).

-One can begin with equation for Bose integral, then use series equation.

-Secondly, regroup expressions.
 Similarly, the polylogarithm can be expressed in terms of the integral of the Fermi–Dirac distribution: